-I mentioned in this blog post that I am quite fond of my skunk.
-One, or different ones, have taken shelter under my deck for a number of years now, and I accommodate her trips to the back garden year-round by leaving a gap under the fence, with a pile of brush as a welcome mat.
-The skunk has to pass through two other neighbours – therefore, one other fence – before it can get home; thankfully my immediate neighbours seem to feel the same way, and don’t freak out when their dog gets a little alarmed over the silent black-and-white intruder.
-There was a minor spray incident in the days surrounding the taking of this photo, on June 15.
+Ever since I moved in here six years ago, I’ve had a skunk living under my deck.
+Despite that it eats my day lilies when they bloom (it also eats slugs, and I have plenty of those it is welcome to!), I am quite fond of the beast.
+And by “it,” I’ll now refer to as “she.”
+I accommodate her passage to my back garden by leaving a gap under the fence, with a pile of brush as a welcome mat.
+She has to pass through two other properties before she can get home; thankfully my immediate neighbours seem to feel the same way about her, and don’t freak out when their dog gets a little alarmed over the silent black-and-white intruder.

-After the smell of skunk spray, I had no further indication my deck’s den was occupied.
+Aside from a slight whiff of skunk spray, I’d had no other sign my deck’s den was occupied.
 I had a house party in early July, for which I had to get the decks thoroughly cleaned.
 I hosed them down, used deck cleaning solution, scrubbed, rinsed, scraped, sanded a bit, and painted.
-It must have been a terrible ruckus, but I figured the skunk was not around because my activity would have roused any normal being at any time of day.
+It must have been a terrible ruckus, but I figured there wasn’t a skunk around, because my activity would have roused any normal being at any time of day.
 Also, the pond had lilies in it.
 Relevance?
 The skunks had always taken them before – as soon as a lily bloomed, it was gone the next day.
+Guaranteed.